-Chaos at low-cost airline: Exhausted Munich resident gives up after 24-hour delay
+Chaos at airline: Munich resident quits after 24-hour delay

 Marabu Airlines is once again causing a stir: Passengers in Munich had to wait at the gate for almost 24 hours for their flight to Calabria.
 Munich - A passenger of the chaos airline Marabu had been looking forward to three days in Calabria, the country with its beautiful beaches and allegedly also the Italian Mafia - a true adventure.
 That's why he booked his flight with Condor.
 Only later did he realize that Marabu Airlines, the company's younger sister, would be carrying him.
 This unpleasant surprise was to prove quite adventurous.